Aalaa25/C_AssignmentsITI/README.md

 # C_AssignmentsITI
-All the Assigments that i made in C course at ITI.
+All the Assigments that I made in the C course at ITI.